 For someone who knows the ropes all too well, the battle outside the ring for Kaylee (Kali Reis) is always more dangerous than the one that takes place inside of it in “Catch the Fair One,” a thriller that could be described in the same way as its heroine — a lean, mean fighting machine.
 A more-than-worthy follow-up to Josef Kubota Wladyka’s harrowing debut “Manos Sucias,” in which the director thrust audiences into the thick of gang wars in Colombia, the film dives into the back alleys of Detroit where Kaylee, affectionately known by her fans from boxing as K.O., has become used to sleeping with a razor blade tucked into her cheek for fear of what could happen to her, in spite of her athletic prowess.
 Her sister disappeared some time ago, an absence that still stings herself and her mother Jaya (Kimberly Guerrero), and unable to rid herself of doubts about what happened, a small nugget of information allows her to retrace her sister’s steps through a sex trafficking ring that begins with an unmarked van headed to an address unknown.

 It’d be sacrilege to say much more, but “Catch the Fair One” watches Kaylee punch her way out of the shadows in every sense of the word, with Reis, who draws on both her real-life background as a super lightweight champion and a mixed Indigenous woman of Wampanoag/Cape Verdean descent to make for an irresistible screen presence you can’t take your eye off of as Wladyka follows her through the underworld.
-With camerawork as muscular as its lead and a story just as spry in its twists and turns, the film is the best to emerge from this year’s Tribeca Film Festival and as the film plays New York (and online anywhere in the U.S.), Wladyka and Reis spoke about their collaboration, a true meeting of the minds that gave shape to an unusually dynamic and resonant action flick.
+With camerawork as muscular as its lead and a story just as spry in its twists and turns, the film is the best to emerge from last year’s Tribeca Film Festival and as the film opens up across the country theatrically and on VOD, Wladyka and Reis spoke about their collaboration, a true meeting of the minds that gave shape to an unusually dynamic and resonant action flick.

 How did you two join forces on this?